-- Measurable: To make sure you’re meeting the goal, establish tangible metrics to measure your progress.
-Identify how you’ll collect the data.
+- Measurable: To make sure you’re meeting the goal, establish tangible metrics to measure your progress, and identify how you’ll collect the data.

-- Achievable: Think about the tools or skills needed to reach your goal.
+- Attainable: Think about the tools or skills needed to reach your goal.
 If you don’t possess them, figure out how you can attain them.
-Can you take an online class?
-Shadow a friend?
-Watch YouTube videos while you practice?

 - Time-bound: Whether it’s a daily, weekly, or monthly target, deadlines can motivate us to take action sooner than later.

 Learn more about setting a SMRT goal here: How to Set SMART Goal to Make Lasting Changes in Life